r4fik1/r4fik1/_posts/2023-02-14-HTBAcademy_File Upload Attacks.md

 <div style="text-align: justify">26.
 We also see the request in the Burpsuite and how it has been successfully uploaded.</div><br>
 ![image-center](\assets\images\HTB_File_Upload_Attacks\Q8\27.png)

 <div style="text-align: justify">27.
-With the information of the path where the images are located and the name format they have, execute the url with the "cmd" parameter so that it executes an "ls" command in the root.
+With the information of the path where the images are located and the name format they have, execute the url with the "cmd" parameter so that it executes a "ls" command in the root.
 We see a text file with the name of "flag_xxxx.txt".</div>

 ```
 http://IP:PORT/contact/user_feedback_submissions/YYMMDD_shell.phar.jpeg?cmd=ls ../../../../../
 ```
 ![image-center](\assets\images\HTB_File_Upload_Attacks\Q8\28.png)

 <div style="text-align: justify">28.
-Execute the url with the "cmd" parameter so that it executes an "cat" command to the file "flag_xxxx.txt" and we get de flag.</div>
+Execute the url with the "cmd" parameter so that it executes a "cat" command to the file "flag_xxxx.txt" and we get de flag.</div>

 ```
 http://IP:PORT/contact/user_feedback_submissions/YYMMDD_shell.phar.jpeg?cmd=cat ../../../../../flag_xxxx.txt